-Join Nick Brazzi for an in-depth discussion in this video Connect a keyboard and mouse, part of Learn Microsoft Surface: The Basics.
+Join Nick Brazzi for an in-depth discussion in this video Connect a keyboard and mouse, part of Learning the Microsoft Surface.

 - Connecting and using an external mouse or a keyboard…is a great way to set up the Surface to work like…a desktop computer.…For this, you may want to set the Surface itself…up on a platform to bring the screen up to eye level.…But for now, I'm just going to leave it here on the table.…Of course, I could adjust the kickstand to get the…angle that I like,…and then I can connect my mouse or keyboard…into the USB port on the side.…So I'll do that.…I've got a wired mouse here,…and I'll just connect it to that USB port.…And now I can move the mouse around, and I…get a mouse cursor on the screen.…